 Use the activities in the Teaching Guide (below) to spark students’ curiosity before their zoo visit.

 Connect and Understand

 Students will be encouraged to gather information through investigations and consider questions.
 Able to engage all their senses, students can dive in to hands-on, minds-on, self-directed exploration.
-Guided discussion and rich investigations will help students to develop understandings of where plants and animals live, their form and function, what they need to survive, their various life cycles and how we can care for them and their habitats.
+Guided discussion and rich investigations will help students to develop understandings of where animals live, their form and function, what they need to survive and how we can care for them and their habitats.